ForgottenGlory/forgottenglory.github.io/docs/mcms/dndmcm.md

     * Click Load Setting

 * Estrus Chaurus+
-  * If Estrus Chaurus doesn't appear in the MCM menu, you need to go back to the start of this document and read the bold text. :)
+  * If Estrus Chaurus doesn't appear in the MCM menu, you need to go back to the start of this document and read the red text. :)
   * Options
     * Short Birth Duration: Enabled
   * Animations